BartoszNowacki/IndeterminateProgressView/README.md

 ```

 ## Usage
-**IndeterminateProgressView** have two states in which he can work: determinate and indeterminate.
-In determinate state progress view works as normal UIProgressView.
+**IndeterminateProgressView** have two states in which it can work: determinate and indeterminate.
+In determinate state, progress view works as normal UIProgressView.
 In indetermianate state it works as Android like Progress View with indeterminate progress.
 Before you will use indeterminate progress view, you have to set indeterminate state.

 There are 2 ways to configure that: